drmvc/framework/README.md

 If you need help with this project, you can read detailed instruction on [Documentation](http://drmvc.com/docs/v1) page or read more about [API](http://drmvc.com/api/v1).

-If found the bug, please report about this on [GitHib issues](https://github.com/DrTeamRocks/drmvc-framework/issues) page.
+If you found the bug, please report about this on [GitHub Issues](https://github.com/DrTeamRocks/drmvc-framework/issues) page.

 ## Some features